LogSentinel/logsentinel-java-client/docs/LoggingApi.md

 basicAuth.setPassword("YOUR PASSWORD");

 LoggingApi apiInstance = new LoggingApi();
-String applicationId = "applicationId_example"; // String | Application ID, identifying a target application (obtained from the API credentials page)
+UUID applicationId = new UUID(); // UUID | Application ID, identifying a target application (obtained from the API credentials page)
-String entryId = "entryId_example"; // String | ID of the audit log entry to verify try {
+UUID entryId = new UUID(); // UUID | ID of the audit log entry to verify try {
     AuditLogEntry result = apiInstance.getEntryById(applicationId, entryId);
     System.out.println(result);